Avaiga/taipy-doc/docs/knowledge_base/demos/Image Classification with Nvidi CUDA & Tensorflow.md

 # Video 2: Interactive Image Classification with Taipy

-In our second video, we continue our exploration of interactive image classification applications using Taipy.
-This video focuses on creating an Image Classification web application, building on the knowledge from the first video.
+In our second video, we continue our journey through interactive image classification applications with Taipy.
+This installment is dedicated to constructing an Image Classification web application, building upon the insights gained from the first video.

 ## Video Highlights: